MaibornWolff/retro/README.md

 ## Branching

-- The `master` branch is always the latest development stage
+- The `master` branch is the latest development stage
 - Stable releases are tagged with their respective version number
 - There might be feature branches that contain new experimental stuff